SoftwareAG/adapya-era/docs/_sources/overview.rst.txt

 receive event data via the EntireX Broker messaging system.

-*adapya-era* is part of a set of Python packages including adapya-adabas a client library for Adabas database access.
+*adapya-era* is part of a set of Python packages including adapya-adabas a client library for Adabas database access and adapya-entirex a client library to Entirex Broker

 For more information about *Event Replicator for Adabas* see